-- 1. Redistributing resources rather than concentrating them further, e.g. through promoting more progressive taxation - 2.
-Generating new resources and distributing them more equitably, e.g. through investments in emerging industries and the small businesses that support them - Focusing ethnically diverse poor people to take actions based on their economic commonalities, e.g. through strengthening labor's influence on management decisionmaking
+1. Redistributing resources rather than concentrating them further, e.g. through promoting more progressive taxation

-4. Supporting religious institutions to reinforce ethical precepts that include compassion, tolerance, and respect for others
+- 2. Streamlining government efficiency while increasing the private sector's ability to meet people's basic needs - 3.
+Generating new resources and distributing them more equitably, e.g. through investments in emerging industries and the small businesses that support them - 4.
+Focusing ethnically diverse poor people to take actions based on their economic commonalities, e.g. through strengthening labor's influence on management decision-making - 5.
+Supporting religious institutions to reinforce ethical precepts that include compassion, tolerance, and respect for others